-Nkeiru Okoye is a world-renowned Nigerian-American composer.
+Nkeiru Okoye is a Nigerian-American composer.
 She was born on July 18, 1972 to an African-American mother and a Nigerian father.
 Growing up in New York, Okoye started her musical journey at a very young age.
 By the time she was a teenager, Okoye already began her quest in musical composition.
 She went to different performing arts schools such as Manhattan School of Music, Oberlin Conservatory of Music, and Rutgers University to hone and perfect her craft.

 Nkeiru is widely recognized for her works in a variety of musical categories including chamber, solo piano, vocal work, symphonic, choral, and opera music.
 In her career, she has been able to successfully incorporate different musical genres together to make phenomenal, unique pieces of work.